spywhere/plug.nvim/README.md

 ## Upgrade

+To manually upgrade only plug.nvim, use `:call PlugUpgrade()`.

+To manually upgrade only vim-plug, use `:PlugUpgrade`.

+### vim-plug Injection

+plug.nvim can inject itself into vim-plug upgrade process, this is to allow plug.nvim to perform an upgrade to both plug.nvim and vim-plug in a single step.

-To upgrade plug.nvim, you need to setup this plugin as one of your list of plugins.
+To let plug.nvim inject the upgrade, you need to setup plug.nvim as one of your plugin list.

 ```lua
 require('plug').setup {}